-Whether a triple-blade razor, double-edged razor, safety razor or a classic straight razor, superior shaving tools are essential for irritation and pain-free shaves.
+Whether a double-edged safety razor or a classic straight razor, superior shaving tools are essential for irritation and pain-free shaves.
 The best shaving razors are here from brands like Dovo, Merkur, Edwin Jagger, Parker, Muhle and more.

-Choosing the right safety razor or straight razor can be a difficult decision.
+Choosing the right straight razor can be a difficult decision.
 There are so many options with various features and given that these tools are built to last for years, making the right choice is very important.
-Enter our quick guide below that outlines the meat and potatoes of double-edge and safety razor shaving with key tips to help you find the right tool for your needs.
+Enter our quick guide below that outlines the meat and potatoes of straight razor shaving with key tips to help you find the right tool for your needs.

 Straight Razor 101

 Using A Straight Razor

 Straight razors are the pinnacle of manliness (or so we hear).
 There’s nothing more masculine than maneuvering a single blade across your face for a smooth shave.
 Straight razors take more time to master and come with a greater risk of nicks than their double-edge or safety razor counterparts.
 However, once mastered, straight razors can provide an incredibly close shave.
 The key is to keep the blade at a 30 degree angle, pull your skin tight with your free hand and maintain short strokes.
 Don’t be discouraged by the learning curve, stick with it and you’ll feel like a king, a smooth one at that, in no time.

 Traditional: The typical razor people first think of.
 Traditional razors have one blade that is set in the razor and cannot be removed.
 Instead, the blade must be sharpened using a strop, which is a strap (often leather or canvas) that the blade is slid against against to refine.
 Since the process to create these razors is more tedious and the blades are much higher quality, traditional razors tend to be more expensive.